fairDataSociety/fds-blog/content/posts/specification-for-fairdrive-and-info-about-your-digital-safe-zone.md

 description = ""
 keywords = []
 slug = ""
-title = "Specification for Fairdrive and info about your digital safe zone"
+title = "Specification for Fairdrive and everything else you need to know about your digital safe zone"

 +++
 {{< figure src="/uploads/fairdrive1.png" alt="Fairdrive" >}}